Receive the latest updates and news with our newsletter

 Carolina Pittella – Project Manager at Agua Segura

-When it comes to water projects in rural areas, the challenge isn’t so much about the “what” but the “how.”
-In my experience, understanding the community and the local water resources is the first and most critical step to developing an effective action plan.
-Listening to people, learning about their customs and needs allows us to create realistic, sustainable projects that truly make a difference in their lives.
+When it comes to water projects in rural areas, the challenge isn’t so much about “what” to do, but “how” to do it.
+In my experience, understanding the community and the water resources available in the area is the first and most crucial step in developing an effective work plan.
+Listening to people, understanding their customs and needs, allows us to build realistic and sustainable projects that have a true impact on their lives.

-I always start by involving local teams as key partners in the process.
-They are the first to point out the limitations and challenges we’ll need to tackle.
-Although it can seem overwhelming at first, this is when the right questions emerge, and the true scope of the project begins to take shape.
-These teams have an unmatched understanding of the local climate, the best times to work, the local suppliers, and the logistics—like road conditions and costs—that can make or break a project.
-Paying attention to these factors can significantly improve the project’s success and optimize resources.
+In the process, I always start by including local work teams as key allies.
+They’re the first to point out the limitations and challenges we’ll face.
+While it might seem daunting at first, it’s at that moment when the right questions emerge, and the true scope of the project begins to take shape.

-Another crucial element in planning is choosing the right communication channel for each team.
-Not everyone communicates or processes information the same way.
-Figuring out whether a call, video call, message, or email is the best option helps keep the workflow efficient and effective.
-It’s also important to adjust communication frequency based on everyone’s availability, and when needed, to make in-person visits to strengthen relationships and ensure the project stays on track.
+Another key factor in planning is choosing the right communication channel for each team.
+Not everyone communicates or receives information in the same way.
+Identifying whether a call, video call, message, or email is the best option helps maintain an efficient and effective workflow.

-Ultimately, a project in a rural community will only succeed if we truly understand the local context and build strong partnerships with those who know the area best.
-In this way, teamwork becomes the key to bringing safe water to those who need it most.
+Ultimately, a project in a rural community can only succeed if we understand the context and build strong alliances with those who know the terrain best.
+Thus, teamwork becomes the key to bringing safe water to those who need it most.

 For more information please visit our website: aguasegura.com

-How to Improve Irrigation Efficiency in Collaboration with Farmers
+How to Improve Irrigation Efficiency in Collaboration with Farmers-Agua Segura

 Esther Camacho Guerrero – Director of the Regenera Bajío Program, Nuup.